Insights for professional investors

 Deutsche Bank sees bright spots in German equities.
 “In 2025, we expect high-single-digit earnings growth in Europe, which, coupled with low valuations, should provide moderate return prospects.
 Financials and industrials stand out favourably as our sector picks.
 We expect the STOXX Europe 600 to reach 525 points by the end of 2025 and see the DAX at 20,500 points,” says Christian Nolting, Global CIO at Deutsche Bank.

-Lazard Asset Management is equally optimistic for European Equities, saying that investors can draw some comfort from the recent shift in the interest rate environment.
+Lazard Asset Management is equally optimistic for the European equity outlook, saying that investors can draw some comfort from the recent shift in the interest rate environment.
 “We believe looser monetary policy could serve as a tailwind for European equity prices over the near term, especially since European companies and consumers are generally more rate-sensitive than many of their global counterparts,” opine the Lazard analysts.

 They highlight that declining cost of capital could benefit cyclical sectors like chemicals and commodities, where valuations appear “overly discounted” relative to their long-term potential.